streetturtle/streetturtle.github.io/_posts/2015-09-19-fix-awesome-freezes.markdown

 ## Conclusion

-For widgets, wchich uses scripts which could take some time to run, like calling some service use DBus :)
+For widgets, which uses scripts which could take some time to run, like calling some service use DBus :)